oracle/rwloadsim/docs/SQL.md

 Using an rwloadsim allocated array is useful in cases where OCI does not perform pre-fetch, e.g. when clob data is involved.

+There are several statement that you can use to change the attributes, such as the array size, if statement caching takes place or not, etc.
+These statements are all started with the keywords ```modify sql``` followed by the name of the sql variable.

 ## Implicit bind and/or define
-Rwloadsim can implicitly match names of placeholders and/or select list elements to variables, in which case you do not need to do this explicitly.
+As of version 3, rwloadsim can implicitly match names of placeholders and/or select list elements to variables, in which case you do not need to do this explicitly.
 This allows for much simpler programming as you simply declare variables that have the same name as your placeholders or select list elements.
 To turn on this feature, use the